jewettaij/visfd/doc/doc_filter_mrc.md

 by specifying a text file containing the locations of pairs of voxels that you wish to link together.
 You must prepare this text file in advance.

-The coordinates of each voxel in a group are listed on a separate line in the file (which is in ASCII format).
+The coordinates of each voxel in the same connected group are listed on separate lines in the file (which is in ASCII format).
-Blank lines are used to separate groups of voxels belonging to different objects.
+Blank lines are used to separate voxels belonging to different objects.
 There are two different file formats supported.

-####  Example 1: *must-link* coordinates in units of voxels (from IMOD)

 You can define links for many different objects in the image in a single file by using blank-lines between different objects.
-The following example describes two *different* connected objects.
+The following examples describe two *different* connected objects.
 (For example, two different membranes.)

-Each object contains a single "*must-link*" constraint between a pair of voxels we wish to connect.
+####  Example 1: *must-link* coordinates in units of voxels (from IMOD)

 *If* the coordinates are enclosed in round-parenthesis () and separated by spaces, (as shown below)
 *then* it is assumed that these coordinates are in units of voxels, and should range from 1 to Nx, Ny, or Nz (which define the image size).

 Considering the following text file:
 ```
 (16.5 77 73)